verhovsky/postalcodes-ca/README.md

 V5G: Burnaby (Cascade-Schou / Douglas-Gilpin), British Columbia
 ```

 if you have miles, multiply by `1.609344`.
-Note that this is actually a square, not a circle with a radius.
+Note that this actually searches a square area, not a circle with a radius.

 Search by FSA code, city name or province name: